 This section provides resources to help plan your volunteering service.
-You can also click on the links to any of the other sections above.
+You can also click on the links to any of the other sections below.

 When planning any volunteering service it is important to know the benefits of volunteering, what costs might be involved and how to use a structured process to plan next steps.

 First check your progress: You can access a simple checklist of planning steps here, to see what you are already doing well and what gaps you might want to fill.

 Being clear about the benefits of volunteering can help you see all the good things that working with volunteers will bring to your organisation.
 This helps to make a case to senior management or Trustees for your organisation to explore using volunteer support.
 Resources that might help you include:

 - Quick facts and figures about the benefits of having volunteers

 - Ways to calculate the value gained from volunteers for use in business cases

 Volunteers donate their time, but there are still costs associated with setting up or growing a group of volunteers.
 Being clear about the costs of maintaining a volunteer service is essential so you budget appropriately and so you don’t set up a service that can’t be sustained.
 Resources that might help you include: